CarterZenke/CarterZenke/README.md

-### Hello, I'm Carter Zenke
+### Hello!

+I'm Carter Zenke.
 I teach as a Preceptor in Computer Science at [Harvard University](https://www.harvard.edu).

 #### Get in Touch